COVID-19 pandemic in Bulgaria: Assessments

 An April 2022 academic paper characterized Bulgaria as "perhaps the most heavily affected" Eastern European country in terms of excess mortality data, with the late imposition of restrictions on social mobility and the insufficient government control deemed likely to be the major factors behind this statistic.
-The authors also highlight the generally better health outcomes in major population centers as opposed to more peripheral regions of the country.
+The authors also highlighted the generally better health outcomes in major population centers as opposed to more peripheral regions of the country.
+The same study estimated approximately 19,004 excess deaths in Bulgaria during 2020, yielding an excess mortality rate of around 2,734 deaths per million population, the highest recorded among Eastern European countries examined and among the highest in the European Union.
+Excess deaths in 2020 exceeded the officially reported COVID-19 death toll by roughly 2.5 times, a gap reflecting both diagnostic shortfalls and fatalities attributable to the disruption of routine medical care.
+Working-age adults aged 15 to 64 accounted for approximately 21% of all excess deaths; women aged 40 to 64 exhibited disproportionately elevated mortality, a pattern the authors tentatively associated with cluster outbreaks in textile manufacturing plants.
+In early November 2021, the World Health Organization reported that Bulgaria ranked third in the world in COVID-19 deaths per 100,000 population for the week of 30 October to 5 November 2021.
 The high degree of income inequality in Bulgaria has been associated with corruption and lack of institutional trust, contributing to many issues with the country's response to the pandemic.